 A patient may require in-office general anesthesia if they have a great challenge in receiving dental care.
 General anesthesia causes patients to fall asleep and allows our dentist and team to provide the necessary treatment with ease.
 Patients can have general anesthesia in Big Timber, Montana, either by inhalation or by injection.
 However, we also use a local anesthetic during the treatment, so that patients can wake up feeling numb and remain comfortable after their general anesthesia wears off.

-Dr. Joshua Holt may recommend general anesthesia for any of the following scenarios:
+Dr. Kelsey Fraser may recommend general anesthesia for any of the following scenarios:

 - A child has difficulty sitting still or relaxing during treatment to the point where treatment cannot be given safely

 - A patient is having a more extensive procedure, such as oral surgery, that is best provided when they are asleep